Missile defense systems by country: Iron Dome

 Iron Dome (Hebrew: כִּפַּת בַּרְזֶל, romanized: Kippat Barzel) is a short-range artillery and rocket interception system jointly developed by the Israeli Rafael Advanced Defense Systems and Israel Aerospace Industries.
 Development began in 2005, and it was declared operational in March 2011.
 It intercepted its first rocket from Gaza in April of that year, and since then has had a success rate of over 90%.

 Iron Beam

 Iron Beam (Hebrew: קֶרֶן בַּרְזֶל, Keren Barzel), officially מגן אור (Magen Or, lit.
-"Light Shield"), is a directed-energy weapon air defense system which was unveiled at the Singapore Airshow on February 11, 2014 by Israeli defense contractor Rafael Advanced Defense Systems.
+"Light Shield"), is a directed-energy weapon air defense system which was unveiled at the Singapore Airshow on 11 February 2014 by Israeli defense contractor Rafael Advanced Defense Systems.
 The system is designed to destroy short-range rockets, artillery, and mortar bombs; it has a range of up to 7 km (4.3 mi), too close for the Iron Dome system to intercept projectiles effectively.
 In addition, the system could also intercept unmanned aerial vehicles (UAVs).
-The system is projected to cost under $3 US per interception, and could become operational by 2024.
+The system is projected to cost under $3 US per interception, and become operational by October 2025.